G-Evanz/g-evanz.github.io/about.md

 ## About

-Hi, nice to meet you.
+Welcome to my page
+My name is Evans